With postage rate increases becoming a question of when and not if, it’s important to get ahead of them for nonprofit planning and budgeting

 Mail Schedule- knowing that most increases occur in July or January, our team has been proactively looking at schedules for campaigns that might see higher postage rates, like flats, to work to get these in the mail ahead of the next increase.

-Smarter Segmentation- While being results-driven in building audience strategies has always been part of the S&W approach, and we continue to see a high response in mail and integrated multi-channel campaigns, it’s even more important to make sure we are being as targeted as possible with who we recommend investing in mailing vs. just digital outreach.
+Smarter Segmentation- While being results-driven in building audience strategies has always been part of the S&W approach, and we continue to see strong response in mail and integrated multichannel campaigns, it’s even more important to make sure we are being as targeted as possible with who we recommend investing in mailing versus digital outreach.
 We do this by:

 - Making sure all data is clean and any invalid addresses or duplicate records are removed, along with running NCOA.

-Package Formats– In addition to the above items we also look at the components of a package to see if there are ways we can save on print costs to stay in budget, to offset postage increases while not sacrificing the effectiveness of the campaign.
+Package Formats- In addition to the above items we also look at the components of a package to see if there are ways we can save on print costs and stay in budget, helping to offset postage increases while not sacrificing the effectiveness of the campaign.

 While these increases feel like a hit to already stretched budgets, we are here to help with ways to keep your campaign on schedule and on budget.
 If you have any questions or want to talk through any concerns, please reach out!